The Teeth of Navarino Island

 Suddenly grateful that the conditions for our trek have been so much more benevolent, we pack up and make a start for the infamous pass, which is two long, uphill hours away.
 From the lofty col, Ushuaia is once again visible, but it’s hard to appreciate the view when 60mph winds are pushing us around like playground bullies.
 If ice can be said to be treacherous and the shifting rocks deceitful, the winds at the Virginia Pass feel downright homicidal.

-In good conditions, the sharp descent from here to Laguna Los Guanacos can be done in 20 minutes; when it’s bad, it can take five times longer.
+In good conditions, the sharp descent from here to Laguna Los Guanacos can be done in 20 minutes; when it’s bad, it can take five times as long.
 People without guides often look at the intimidating angle and don’t believe it’s possible, then make the mistake of choosing another valley that’s even more dangerous.

 We make it down in about half an hour, relieved but electrified by the experience.
 The trek still has a benign half-day to get back to Puerto Williams, but for everyone, this feels like its true crescendo.